-The Bodo-Konyak-Jinghpaw group: This group, which includes the Luish, Bodo-Garo, Koch, Konyak, and Jinghpaw/Singpho languages (Burling, this volume), was given central importance by Benedict (1972: 6) partly because of its central geographic location.
+The Sal or Bodo-Konyak-Jinghpaw group: This group, which includes the Luish/Askaian (Sak/Cak [Bernot 1967, Luce 1985, Huziwara 2008a-b, 2010], Kadu/Kanan [Brown 1920, Sangdong 2012]), Bodo-Garo [Burling, this volume, on Garo], Koch, Konyak, and Jinghpaw/Singpho [Kurabe, this volume] languages (Burling 1983; Post & Burling, this volume; see Matisoff 2013 for Asakian-Jinghpaw comparisions), was given central importance by Benedict (1972: 6) partly because of its central geographic location.
 There are early Chinese records that seem to point to the Jinghpaw having been in northern Burma in the early part of the current era, but there is nothing definitive on their time of arrival.
 A number of linguists have grouped Rawang and Dulong (the so-called Nungish languages) with Jinghpaw, but I do not find a pattern of shared innovations that would lead to seeing them as forming a group.
 While Jinghpaw does have a person-marking system, it is not cognate with that of the Rung group.
 Resemblances between the languages seem to be due to shared retentions rather than innovations, or due to long-term contact.
-Within the larger grouping, only Nocte and Jinghpaw have person marking systems, and they do not appear to be cognate.

-Aside from these genetic groupings, and a split in prosodic type between a Southeastern iambic stress area and a Northern trochaic stress area, there are two other broader areas of language contact, the Indo-sphere and the Sino-sphere (Matisoff 1990, 1991a).
+Aside from these genetic groupings, and a split in prosodic type between a southeastern iambic stress area and a northern trochaic stress area due to contact with Austro-Asiatic languages in the southeast, 25 there are two other broader areas of language contact, the Indo-sphere and the Sino-sphere (Matisoff 1990, 1991a).
 These terms refer to whether the languages are more influenced by Indic languages and culture, or by Sinitic languages and culture.
 There are certain features that we frequently find in languages in the Indo-sphere that we do not find in the Sino-sphere.
 In phonology we find, for example, the development of retroflex stop consonants.
 In syntax we find, for example, post-head relatives or correlatives of the Indic type (relative clauses are generally pre-head and without relative pronouns in Sino-Tibetan languages).
 In Sino-spheric languages we often find the development of tones.
 Contact with Chinese can also result in monosyllabicity and an isolating structure (the most extreme example of this is Vietnamese).
+26